COVID-19 Secure updates: 14 and 18 September 2020, and previous

 - - -

-If for any reason the subject(s) are not able or willing to participate in a normal shoot, there are (at least) two alternatives:
+If for any reason the subject(s) are not able or willing to participate in a normal shoot (with COVID-19 safety protocol), there are two alternatives:

-- With remote photography, the subject can be directed via online video conferencing, like Zoom or Skype.
-If members of his/her household are available, they can be involved with positioning a camera (mobile phone?), lights, etc. If the subject is alone, their webcam can be used for both communication as well as the camera.
+- With remote photography, the subject can be directed via online video conferencing, like Zoom, Facebook, or Skype.
+If members of his/her household are available, they can be involved with positioning a camera (mobile phone), lights, etc. If the subject is alone, their webcam can be used for both communication as well as the camera.